 Derek Carr’s contract details and bonuses

-Derek Carr signed a five-year contract extension worth $125.025 million in 2017, according to Dan Graziano.
-As part of the extension, Carr received $40 million in full guarantees.
+Carr last signed a five-year contract extension worth $125.025 million in 2017.
+As part of that extension, Carr received $40 million in full guarantees.
 That included a $12.5 million signing bonus and a $7.5 million roster bonus in 2017.
 The remaining $20 million consisted of his $5 million salary in 2017 and a $15 million roster bonus in 2018.

-Carr’s contract length is for another two years
+Carr’s contract length is for another four years

 What impact does Derek Carr’s contract have on the Raiders’ salary cap?